 • In March 2023, Philips launched AI-driven lighting systems, introducing adaptive lighting solutions that adjust based on user behavior, setting new benchmarks for energy efficiency and personalization.

-• In January 2024, Samsung introduced Matter-compatible appliances, strengthening its SmartThings platform by ensuring full compatibility with the Matter standard, addressing interoperability concerns, and enhancing user experience.
+• In January 2024, Samsung introduced a Matter-compatible appliance, strengthening its SmartThings platform by ensuring full compatibility with the Matter standard, addressing interoperability concerns, and enhancing user experience.

 • In November 2023, Bosch integrated AI into its Home Connect platform: Enabling predictive maintenance for smart kitchen appliances, reducing downtime and enhancing functionality for tech-savvy consumers.